10 Best Affordable Homeowners Insurance Companies of 2026

 Replacement Cost vs. Actual Cash Value (ACV)

-Replacement cost coverage is better than ACV because it pays to replace something like an expensive laptop by giving you a brand-new comparable version.
+Replacement cost coverage is better than ACV because it pays to replace something like an expensive laptop by giving you a brand-new, comparable version.

 In contrast, ACV only reimburses you for an item’s depreciated amount.

-So, if your expensive laptop is five-years-old and was damaged or destroyed, expect to only be reimbursed for a five-year-old laptop.
+So, if your expensive laptop is five years old and was damaged or destroyed, expect only to be reimbursed for a five-year-old laptop.

 So. it’s wise to choose replacement cost coverage to recover your items.